THE PURSUIT OF WORLDLINESS

 The most startling stories, though, are about those individuals who have succeeded, some of them on a grand scale, during these years in which most Americans have seen a thorough erosion of their way of life.
 Few of these notables — Newt Gingrich, Robert Rubin, Andrew Breitbart — come across well, as Packer illustrates how they have profited mainly from other people's misery while adding little to the sense of national good will.
 Even Jay-Z and Oprah Winfrey look less like the cultural icons they are commonly held to be than exploiters of passing fashion.
 The only one who comes across as admirably principled is Elizabeth Warren, the new senator from Massachussetts; but one is left with the distinct impression that her stubborn integrity, which has already gotten her into some trouble, could ultimately sink her political career.

-The most infuriating and probably most significant story is about Sam Walton, the patriarch who founded the chain of stores that has come to embody many of the ills of contemporary economic life: globalization, low pay, corporate authoritarianism, indifference to all but the bottom line.
+The most infuriating and probably most significant story is about Sam Walton, the patriarch who founded the chain of stories that has come to embody many of the ills of contemporary economic life: globalization, low pay, corporate authoritarianism, indifference to all but the bottom line.
 During his lifetime, however, before the company's bully tactics and general rapaciousness were widely known, Walton was lionized as one of the country's great success stories.
 Even the era's great populist, his fellow Arkansan Bill Clinton, paid homage to the king of retail and held him up as a model worthy of emulation.
 Had people known that Walton decided upon the name Wal-Mart only because the stores' signs would be cheaper if they didn't spell out Walton Market, they might have suspected that this was not a man who had an abiding interest in the public good.
 In a relatively few pages, Packer manages to describe Walton's early life of privation, his rise to corporate hegemony, and his company's widespread vilification in recent years.
 He concludes the chapter this way:

 "And it was only after his death, after Wal-Mart's down-home founder was no longer its public face, that the country began to understand what his company had done.
 Over the years, America had become more like Wal-Mart.
 It had gotten cheap.
 Prices were lower, and wages were lower.
-There were fewer union factory jobs, and more part-time jobs as store greeters.
+There were were fewer union factory jobs, and more part-time jobs as store greeters.
 The small towns where Mr. Sam had seen his opportunity were getting poorer, which meant that consumers there depended more and more on everyday low prices, and made every last purchase at Wal-Mart, and maybe had to work there, too.
 The hollowing out of the heartland was good for the company's bottom line.
 And in parts of the country that were getting richer, on the coasts and in some big cities, many consumers regarded Wal-Mart and its vast aisles full of crappy, if not dangerous, Chinese-made goods with horror, and instead purchased their shoes and meat in expensive boutiques as if overpaying might inoculate them against the spread of cheapness, while stores like Macy's, the bastions of a former middle-class economy, faded out, and America began to look once more like the country Mr. Sam had grown up in."

 In the sweep of a few sentences, Packer lays bare the conservative enterprise of the post-Reagan era, and exposes it for what it is: a deliberate attempt to return the country to way it was in the 19th century.
 In other words, to recreate a largely feudal economic system of lords and vassals in which individuals are rendered powerless to ask for better wages or anything else.
 The political demands of this effort require the dismantling of New Deal social programs, to the greatest extent possible, as well as the regulatory framework that in the middle decades of the 20th century enabled workers to gather a greater share of corporate profits and kept the financial system more stable than any the world has seen in modern times.
 Neither the savings and loan debacle of the 1980s, nor the dot-com boom and bust of the 1990s, nor the mortgage securities/derivatives catastrophe of the 2000s, nor the growing wage inequality that has spanned and deepened through each of these crises, has dissuaded the proponents of limited government from their boundless faith in the unfettered market.
 As long as those at the top — the one percent, for lack of a better term — are shielded from the worst effects of the economy, the rest does not matter.
 Indeed, indifference to the fate of everyone else who suffers from the depredations of corporate marauders, Wall Street traders, and Washington bottom feeders seems precisely to be the point.